Who Is This Credit Card Best For?

 In most cases, though, you may be better off with a different credit card.

 A secured card requires a one-time, refundable deposit before applying for the card.
 An unsecured card does not.
 Make sure you know the difference before applying for a credit card.

-The card’s issuer, The Bank of Missouri, offers customer service by phone Monday through Friday from 8 a.m. to 11 p.m.
-Central Standard Time.
-On the weekends, the hours are a bit shorter.
+The card’s issuer, The Bank of Missouri, offers customer service by phone from 5 a.m. to midnight Central Standard Time.
 With most major card issuers, you can typically expect 24/7 access to customer service.